Here is the BEST picture we have of Jupiter, thanks Hubble

 The Great Red Spot we can see in the middle-right of the image is Jupiter's main attraction.
 Don't be fooled by the spots size, it may look small in the image but its diameter is actually larger than Earth's.
 The spot is actually a high-pressure wind system called an anticyclone and since the 1800's scientists have been watching it slowly downsize for an unknown reason.
 Jupiter's Great Red Spot is the largest anticyclonic storm in the entire solar system.

-* Prices last scanned on 10/12/2024 at 1:46 am CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 5/21/2026 at 11:48 am CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Newsletter Subscription